 As an employer, it is very essential on your part to teach your employees the ways to identify malicious phishing emails or other digital materials, which may contain potential malware.
 Training sessions on not easily trusting the source of a received email, identifying requests for sensitive personal data, and scrutinizing a greeting can help them in protecting their data and keeping themselves safe from identity theft.

 It is a matter of fact that getting a job as a temporary employee in an organization is a common and very effective way to access the data files of the employees.
 The temporary positions are usually short, which is ironically long enough for grabbing the sensitive data of the employees of a company and disappearing.

 In general, candidates seeking temporary employment are not known to the organization and are provided access to the office systems without needful background checks, which are otherwise done while hiring candidates for permanent positions.
 However, it is very crucial for the companies to ensure that they only hire temporary workers, whose background checks are thoroughly done and are clear.
-Furthermore, the employers should also closely monitor the activities of their temporary employees.
+Furthermore, employers should also closely monitor the activities of their temporary employees.

 The Final Words

 Reevaluating the cybersecurity defense of your company isn’t too late yet.
 It is very important for you to reconsider your organization’s cybersecurity model and take proactive steps against potential identity theft of your employees and you can start with this right now.
 You need to raise awareness in your company, especially among the employees who have access to sensitive private information.
 This can, in turn, build an environment to scrutinize where your employees are alerted to malicious or dubious activities.
 An environment with procedures and awareness and effective controls and oversight can help in safeguarding even the most delicate information of your employees and keeping your overall business security.